seL4/website/About/FAQ.md

 theorem proving technology has advanced enough to make large code-level proofs feasible.

 ### When and how often does seL4 get updated and re-proved?

-We update the seL4 proofs semi-continuously, usually whenever a pull request is merged into the master branch in the seL4 GitHub repository.
+The seL4 proofs are updated continuously, whenever a pull request is merged into the master branch in the seL4 GitHub repository.
 You can see the proof updates coming through on <https://github.com/seL4/l4v/commits/master> and you can see the kernel revision the proof currently refers to in
 <https://github.com/seL4/verification-manifest/blob/master/default.xml>.
 This is
 usually the head of the master branch.

-The frequency depends on what it is and who has time.
-Larger features take longer to write and prove and get pushed when they are done.
-Not many of these happen per year unless there is specific funding for a specific feature.
-Small updates take a day to a few weeks.

 ### How do I tell which code in GitHub is covered by the proof and which isn't?

-The verification sees the entire C code for one particular combination of configuration options.
+The verification sees the entire C code of the kernel for the particular combination of configuration options that are selected.
 See the page on [verified configurations] for details of architecture and platform configurations which have verified properties.

 Excluded from the verification of the C code is the machine interface and boot code, whose behaviour is an explicit assumption to the proof.